LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 system's configuration, but the end result would be the same: the image would be displayed.

-In the context of our "AddressBook" LassoApp from earlier in the chapter, the link above would be "/lasso9/AddressBook/images/icon.png".
+In the context of our "AddressBook" LassoApp from earlier in the chapter, using a default server configuration, the link above would be "/lasso9/AddressBook/images/icon.png".

-`lassoapp_link` must be used anytime a path to a file within the app is needed.
-Behind the scenes, Lasso Server will alter the path so that it points to the right location. `lassoapp_link` only operates on paths to files within the current LassoApp.
+The `lassoapp_link` method must be used anytime a path to a file within the app is needed.
+Behind the scenes, Lasso Server will alter the path so that it points to the right location.
+However, `lassoapp_link` only operates on paths to files within the current LassoApp.
 That is, `lassoapp_link` does not work with paths to files in other LassoApps running on the same system.

 LassoApp Includes